mpv-player/mpv/DOCS/man/options.rst

     the ``--tscale`` setting.

     Note that this relies on vsync to work, see ``--opengl-swapinterval`` for more information.
-It should also only be used with an ``--opengl-fbo-format`` that has at least 16 bit precision.
+It should also only be used with an ``--fbo-format`` that has at least 16 bit precision.

 ``--interpolation-threshold=<0..1,-1>``